 Malaysian SMEs in retail and F&B that are still considering digitalizing their operations can now better understand and learn more through digital guidebooks.

-Launched by the Malaysia Digital Economy Malaysia (MDEC), the SME Digital Guidebook and Quick Guide for the Food & Beverages (F&B) and retail industry are part of MDEC’s 100 Go Digital initiative.
+Launched by the Malaysia Digital Economy Corporation (MDEC), the SME Digital Guidebook and Quick Guide for the Food & Beverages (F&B) and retail industry are part of MDEC’s 100 Go Digital initiative.

 A quick how-to for Malaysian SMEs